 A new multi-million-pound leisure complex at The Headland, The Aqua Club, will create a five-star destination for visitors to the luxury hotel and self-catering cottage village.
 The Aqua Club, planned to open early April 2020, will contain six pools, a sun terrace with impressive ocean views, and a stunning new restaurant named The Deck.

 This facility will mark the completion of a further phase in an ambitious programme of development at The Headland, which this year is celebrating 41 years under the ownership of John and Carolyn Armstrong.

-Three pools, contracted by Aqua Platinum Projects, will be created inside the Aqua Club: a 25 – metre swimming pool, as well as an adjoining hydrotherapy and children’s pool for families staying at The Headland.
+Three pools, contracted by Aqua Platinum Projects, will be created inside the Aqua Club: a 25 metre swimming pool, as well as an adjoining hydrotherapy and splash pool for families to enjoy.

-Outside, a sunset-spa consisting of two heated pools will enable visitors to immerse themselves in the beautiful surroundings and relax while taking in stunning Atlantic views.
-A further ‘vitality’ pool, complete with a large Cornish granite menhir focal point will provide a place to release the stresses and strains of everyday life.
+Outside, a heated sunset spa encircled by a ocean front edge pool will enable visitors to immerse themselves in the beautiful surroundings and relax while taking in stunning Atlantic views.
+A further vitality pool, complete with a large Cornish granite menhir focal point will provide a place to release the stresses and strains of everyday life.

 Situated between the indoor and outdoor areas will be The Deck, a new café and restaurant where visitors can come just for a bite to eat, to recharge after a session of swimming, or for evening dining.

 “The Aqua Club will bring top-of-the-range facilities to our guests.
 As our accommodation provision has grown, existing facilities are in high demand, particularly the spa and restaurants during high season.
 The Aqua Club will take The Headland into the next decade and beyond, providing the luxury experience that the destination has become well-known for.”

 The Aqua Club is located on land between The Headland Hotel and its cottages.
 The building of the 2,215 square metre club started in October 2017.

 Architects Lilly Lewarne from Truro designed the building, with minimising the impact of the building very much in mind.